Search

 Russian chalice

 A chalice (from Latin 'calix', cup) is a goblet, intended to hold just drink.
 In general religious terms, it is a goblet intended for drinking some beverage from during a ceremony.
-In Christianity, a chalice is a wine cup used during the eucharist for the Communion, and is used to contain the wine that is believed to become the blood of Christ.
-Chalices are often made of precious metal, and sometimes richly jewelled.
+In Christianity, a chalice is a wine cup used during the mass for the Communion service, said to contain the wine that changed into Jesus' blood.
+Chalices are often made of metal, and many times richly jewelled.
 They have been used since ancient times.

 Chalice at the Catholic Encyclopedia